chrisdemars/conference-proposals/a11y-for-the-enterprise.md

 Proposal limited to 140 characters.
 ### A11Y for the Enterprise

-Designing a UI or writing a chunk of code?
+Designing a UI?
+Writing a chunk of code?
 Have you ever heard, "Let me get my glasses"?
-Keep everyone in mind when developing for the Web.
+Keep all in mind when developing a11y for the Web.